reduxjs/redux/docs/tutorials/essentials/part-5-async-logic.md

 }
 ```

-We can add a loading status enum field as a React `useState` hook, similar to how we're tracking loading state in `postsSlice` for fetching posts.
+We can add a loading status as a React `useState` hook, similar to how we're tracking loading state in `postsSlice` for fetching posts.
 In this case, we just want to know if the request is in progress or not.

 When we call `dispatch(addNewPost())`, the async thunk returns a Promise from `dispatch`.
 We can `await` that promise here to know when the thunk has finished its request.
 But, we don't yet know if that request succeeded or failed.